 Sleep researchers found that a slight change in our regular circadian sleep rhythm can lead to low-level inflammation.
 Inflammation can worsen chronic diseases such as allergies and asthma.
 Inflammation can also lead to a poorer response to infection.

 If you are going through a period of sleep deprivation due to perhaps, jet lag, burning the midnight oil studying for an exam, working overtime at work, looking after a fretful baby at night, your immune system has likely been weakened.
 The probability of falling sick with flu and other infections increases.
 At these times, please take extra care of your immune system.

 Sleep affects processes that keep your heart and blood vessels healthy, including your blood sugar, blood pressure and inflammation levels.
 It also plays a vital role in your body’s ability to heal and repair the blood vessels and heart.

 People who don’t sleep enough are more likely to get cardiovascular disease, heart attack and stroke.

 Sleep affects hormones, leptin and ghrelin, which control feelings of hunger and fullness.
 When you lack sleep, your brain reduces leptin which tells you that you've had enough to eat and raises ghrelin, which stimulates your appetite.

 Sleep deprivation can also contribute to weight gain by making you feel too tired to exercise.
 It also prompts your body to release higher levels of insulin after you eat.
 Insulin controls your blood sugar level.
-Higher insulin levels promote fat storage and increases the risk of diabetes.
+Higher insulin levels promote fat storage and increase the risk of diabetes.

-People who don't get enough sleep are more likely to feel moody, emotional and quick tempered.
+People who don't get enough sleep are more likely to feel moody, emotional and quick-tempered.
 Prolonged sleep deprivation can also lead to anxiety and depression.

 Interrupted sleep can affect growth hormone production, especially in children and adolescents.
 These hormones help build muscle mass and repair cells and tissues.